shakfu/py2max/js2max/README.md

 `src/objects.ts` is generated from py2max (`make js2max`): the port counts and box classes are static per object class, and py2max already knows them for all 1175 objects in the maxref bundle.
+The same table backs `Patcher.add`, so the two directions agree on what a `gain~` is.
 An object class with no entry -- a third-party external -- omits its port counts rather than guessing, since Max derives them from the instantiated object anyway.

+`result.unresolved` counts the cords that did not make it into the file because an endpoint was not written.
+Under `extract` that is the boundary being cut, which is the point; serializing a whole patcher it should be zero, since every endpoint is in the set by construction.
+It is counted rather than assumed because endpoints are matched by object identity, and the JS API does not promise two reads of an object give the same wrapper -- if that is ever wrong, this reports it instead of a patch arriving with no connections in it.

 **`write` refuses rather than writing a file Max cannot load.** Any box that cannot be fully described is named in the console and the write is abandoned;